bsdpot/potluck/jitsi-meet-nomad/README.md

 ---
 author: "Stephan Lichtenauer"
 title: Jitsi Meet (Nomad)
-summary: This is a JITSI MEET jail that can be deployed via nomad.
+summary: This is a complete JITSI MEET instance that can be deployed via nomad.
 tags: ["jitsi", "jitsi-meet", "video conference", "nomad"]
 ---